-THE FIVE SORROWFULL MYSTERIES
+THE FIVE SORROWFUL MYSTERIES

 It was in this garden he was arrested and chained so that we may gain freedom.
-The fall of man was in a garden and so also the pains of our redemption started in a garden.
+The fall of man was in a garden, and the pains of our redemption started in a garden.
 Through the agony of this garden, we are led into the garden of hope and life.
 As we meditate on this mystery, we pray the Father to have mercy on us for the sake of the sorrowful passion of Jesus Christ.
 We also call on the blessed virgin Mary to pray for us.

 2) The scourging at the pillar: This is the second mystery of the five Sorrowful Mysteries of the Rosary.
 It is about the horror Jesus went through in the hands of the Roma soldiers.
 Jesus was beaten like a common criminal, scourged (Jn.
 19:1).
-It was normal at the time, for a criminal to be tied or chained to a pillar and flogged.
-Jesus endured this pains for the sake of love, by his stripes we all are healed (Is.
+It was normal for a criminal to be tied or chained to a pillar and flogged.
+Jesus endured these pains for the sake of love; by his stripes, we all are healed (Is.
 53:5).

-You can imagine the pains Jesus went through at the hands of these people, imagine what the thorns did to his head.
+You can imagine the pains Jesus went through at the hands of these people; imagine what the thorns did to his head.
 He had to go through it to set us free, to make us fit to wear the crown of glory.
-As we meditate on this mystery, let us ask the father to have mercy on our sinful Souls for the sake of the sorrowful passion of Jesus Christ.
+As we meditate on this mystery, let us ask the father to have mercy on our sinful souls for the sake of the sorrowful passion of Jesus Christ.

 4) The carrying of the Cross: When Pilate eventually handed Jesus over to be crucified, “they took Jesus, and he went out, bearing his own cross, to the place called the place of a skull, which is called in Hebrew Golgotha” (Jn.
 19:17-18).
-Jesus carried the cross through the streets of Jerusalem; what a shameful thing he was made to pass through for no fault of his.
-He carried the cross, he carried our sins upon himself.
+Jesus carried the cross through Jerusalem’s streets; what a shameful thing he was made to pass through for no fault of his.
+He carried the cross; he carried our sins upon himself.

 The man fell because he took of the fruit of a tree, so also man is redeemed because Jesus was nailed to a branch of a tree.
 Jesus indeed is the new Adam that came to set us free from the sins of the old Adam.
-The death of Jesus brought life to the world, it is a death that gave birth to life.
-As we meditate on this mystery, we call on Mary who stood at the foot of the cross to pray for us.
+The death of Jesus brought life to the world; it is a death that gave birth to live.
+As we meditate on this mystery, we call on Mary, who stood at the foot of the cross to pray for us.